manyosit/ansible/README.md

-Repository is used for common playbooks
+Repository is used for common playbooks.